manishrwt63/covid_data_worldwide/README.md

 # covid_data_worldwide
+#DataExploration
-analyzed the CSV file, clean the data through SQL first create the table in pgadmin. clean the the data. remove the null value, blank values.
+Analyzed the CSV file, clean the data first create the table in pgadmin. clean the the data. remove the null value, blank values.